Your Roadmap to Resilience

 Using slow rhythmic breathing will teach you to slow down your breathing.
 The regular breathing rhythm regulates the heart rate and calms sympathetic nervous system arousal, reducing symptoms of stress.
 Using a visual prompt such as the blue square can be helpful in practicing this technique.

 Connecting with the present moment

-Resilience skills which help us to grow through adversity
+3. Resilience skills that help us grow through adversity

 Building positive emotions

 Noticing and savouring positive emotions is one way of building resilience capital.
 We know from research that people who had a positive outlook in the weeks before the 9/11 tragedy fared better emotionally in the aftermath.
 Try:

 Making a note of three good things that you notice each day